richard17a/atmosentry/README.md

 # atmosentry

 atmosentry is a numerical integrator that simulates the atmospheric entry of comets.
 For full description of the numerical model see [this article](https://academic.oup.com/mnras/advance-article/doi/10.1093/mnras/staf507/8098221).
-Please cite this article if you end up using
 Key details are described below, focussing primarily on free model parameters.

 ## Setup